touying-typ/touying/src/utils.typ

 }

 #let fit-to-height(
+  width: none,
+  prescale-width: none,
+  grow: true,
+  shrink: true,
+  height,
+  body,
-  width: none, prescale-width: none, grow: true, shrink: true, height, body ) = {
+) = {
   // Place two labels with the requested vertical separation to be able to
   // measure their vertical distance in pt.